Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 (from Wikipedia https://en.wikipedia.org/wiki/Slerp).

-The simple method would be to divide the line between p0 and p1 for segmentation (secant).
+The simple method would be to divide the line between p0 and p1 for segmentation (tendon).
 With slerp, the curve of the circle is divided instead.

 Slerp is used in Kinematics for
 * segmentation of a long move to avoid snapping into different work modes